Jim Ricks: Museum projects

-Ricks was involved in a 2 year project, Sleepwalkers (2012–15), at the Hugh Lane Gallery in Dublin.
-Six artists were invited to an "unusual experiment in exhibition production".
-Ricks's contributions included an unauthorised exhibition, a curated open call (Future Perfect), a solo show (Bubblewrap Game: Hugh Lane), and closing event and performances.
-Aidan Dunne of the Irish Times describes Ricks's offerings as a "curatorial process of selection and validation, making a museum within the museum comprising works from the real collection, artworks borrowed from elsewhere, non-art objects from flea markets and a commissioned copy of an Ed Ruscha painting."
-During the programme, he also included works by Richard Hamilton (artist), James Barry, Jeremy Deller, Gerard Dillon, Robert Ballagh, :fr:Raphaël_Zarka, and James Hanley.
+Ricks was involved in Sleepwalkers (2012–15), at the Hugh Lane Gallery in Dublin.
+Artists were invited to an "unusual experiment in exhibition production".
+This included an unauthorised exhibition, an open call, a solo show (Bubblewrap Game: Hugh Lane), and closing performances.
+Aidan Dunne of the Irish Times describes Ricks's offerings as a "a museum within the museum" During the programme, he also included works by Richard Hamilton (artist), James Barry, Jeremy Deller, Gerard Dillon, Robert Ballagh, :fr:Raphaël_Zarka, and James Hanley.

 Ricks was part of Age of Terror: Art since 9/11 at the Imperial War Museum, London, 2018–19.

 He exhibited work made in Afghanistan with Ryan Alexiev, Hank Willis Thomas, and Najeebullah Najeeb at the Trotsky Museum in Mexico City in 2022.